1. Crawford Art Gallery, Cork

 11. Dublin Writers Museum, Dublin

 Enter this elegant Georgian mansion on Parnell Square for a who’s who of the Irish literary scene.
-Packed with ephemera, artifacts and iconic pictures, this museum explores the legacies of writers like Jonathan Swift, Oscar Wilde, WB Yeats, James Joyce and Samuel Beckett.
+Packed with ephemera, artefacts and iconic pictures, this museum explores the legacies of writers like Jonathan Swift, Oscar Wilde, WB Yeats, James Joyce and Samuel Beckett.

 12. National Museum of Country Life, Mayo